AaronVanV/LeafRecognitionCode/README.md

 # LeafRecognitionCode

-Deep Learning code for Leaf Recognition using keras on python and matlab
+Deep Learning code for Leaf Recognition using keras on python and matlab.

+You can read the report of this repo [HERE](https://github.com/AaronVanV/LeafRecognitionReport).
+In the report we explain the code, teach you how to use it and other information.

 ## INSTALL for learning and predict